-In the decades after the war, the R.O.K. experienced political turmoil under autocratic leadership, but developed a vocal civil society that led to strong protests against authoritarian rule.
-Pro-democracy activities intensified in the 1980s, beginning with the Gwangju Democratization Movement in May 1980, eventually leading to the ROK’s transition to what is now a vibrant, democratic system.
-U.S.-R.O.K. ties are based on common values of democracy, human rights, and the rule of law.
+In the decades after the war, the ROK experienced political turmoil under autocratic leadership, but developed a vocal civil society that led to strong protests against authoritarian rule.
+Pro-democracy activities intensified in the 1980s, beginning with the Gwangju Democratization Movement in May 1980, eventually leading to the ROK’s transition to what is now a vibrant democracy.

-The emergence of the R.O.K. as a global leader has led to an increasingly dynamic U.S.-R.O.K.
-Alliance focused on future-oriented partnership opportunities including space, energy, health, climate change, and cyber.
-The United States and R.O.K. renewed in 2015 the Civil Nuclear “123” Agreement and maintain a High-Level Bilateral Commission to address civil nuclear issues of mutual interest.
-Our two countries signed in 2016 a Civil Space Framework Agreement to increase cooperation in civil space exploration and we hold biennial cabinet-level Joint Committee Meetings on science and technology.
+The emergence of the ROK as a global leader has also led to an increasingly dynamic U.S.-ROK Alliance focused on future-oriented partnership opportunities including space, energy, health, climate change, and cyber.
+The United States and ROK renewed in 2015 the Civil Nuclear “123” Agreement and maintain a High-Level Bilateral Commission to address civil nuclear issues of mutual interest.
+The two countries signed in 2016 a Civil Space Framework Agreement to increase cooperation in civil space exploration, and we hold biennial cabinet-level Joint Committee Meetings on science and technology.
 The comprehensive U.S.-ROK Science and Technology Agreement (STA) has facilitated mutually beneficial scientific cooperation.
-The ROK is an active partner on efforts combat illegal, unregulated, and unreported fishing, and is working to establish a World Fisheries University.
+The ROK is an active partner on efforts to combat illegal, unregulated, and unreported fishing, and has established a World Fisheries University.

-People-to-people ties between the United States and the R.O.K. have never been stronger are strong.
-The R.O.K. is a top three origin country in absolute terms (and first per capita) as a source of international students attending U.S. colleges and universities.
-Educational exchanges include a vibrant Fulbright exchange program as well as the Work, English Study, and Travel (WEST) program that gives a diverse group of Korean students the opportunity to learn more about the United States.
+People-to-people ties between the United States and the ROK are a central pillar of our multifaceted relationship.
+The ROK is third in absolute terms (and first per capita) as a source of international students attending U.S. colleges and universities.
+Educational exchanges include a robust Fulbright exchange program, as well as the Work, English, Study, and Travel (WEST) program that gives a diverse group of Korean students and young leaders the opportunity to learn more about the United States.

-Underscoring the strength of the U.S.-R.O.K. alliance, President Moon’s first overseas trip after his inauguration was to the United States in June 2017.
-In November 2017, President Trump became the first U.S. president to make a state visit to the Republic of Korea by a U.S. President in 25 years, although previous presidents Obama, Bush, and Clinton all made several non-state visits to the ROK during that period.
+Underscoring the strength of the U.S.-ROK Alliance, President Moon’s first overseas trip after his May 2017 inauguration was to the United States in June 2017.
+In November 2017, President Trump became the first U.S. president to make a state visit to the Republic of Korea in 25 years, although previous presidents Obama, Bush, and Clinton all made several non-state visits to the ROK during that period.

 U.S. Assistance to the Republic of Korea

-The United States provides no development assistance to the R.O.K..
-The R.O.K., a recipient of U.S. assistance in the years after the Korean War, is a development aid donor today.
+The United States provides no development assistance to the ROK.
+The ROK, once a recipient of U.S. assistance in the years after the Korean War, has become a donor of development aid to other countries.